norestzone/Readahead/readme.md

 * Create database for users and books
 * Render login/signup page
 * Render profile page to include search feature and book categories
-* Create user options for books (current, reading list, favorites)
 * Inlude feature where a user can create, read, update, or delete a comment on a selected book
+* Create user options for books (current, reading list, favorites) - Incomplete
 * Incorporate css and add styling
 * Write readme and deploy
 <br>